Predictive Models for T2D & Asthma

 It allows to retrace the steps taken by the original investigators and, in a sense, re-develop the model from scratch to check what it would have looked like, had it been tuned on MESA or HRS in the first place.

-To get a comprehensive picture of what is actually going on, the UNIPD team considered model performance under three complementary points of view: “Does the model assign higher risk scores to subjects who eventually develop T2D or asthma vs. those who do not”; “Does the model assign higher risk scores to subjects who develop T2D or asthma earlier” and “Does a risk of 80% output from the model actually mean you have 4 in 5 chances to develop T2D or asthma?”
+The combination of predictive models and BN will empower PULSE systems, giving Public Health Observatories the possibility to provide the citizens with specific feedback suggestions on lifestyle and organize interventions based on public health data.
+Well-being models will also be provided, in order to manage public health problems and promote community health in cities. get a comprehensive picture of what is actually going on, the UNIPD team considered model performance under three complementary points of view: “Does the model assign higher risk scores to subjects who eventually develop T2D or asthma vs. those who do not”; “Does the model assign higher risk scores to subjects who develop T2D or asthma earlier” and “Does a risk of 80% output from the model actually mean you have 4 in 5 chances to develop T2D or asthma?”

 By painstakingly analysing these results, UNIPD team was able to discern some common trends in state-of-the-art predictive modelling:

 One of the simplest and most used models for T2D prediction, FINDRISC, is well calibrated, but exhibits suboptimal discrimination performance